 After only 11 days as a member of the Washington State University football team, he decided to transfer, while Mayes eventually forged a legendary career for the Cougars and was ultimately drafted into the National Football League by the New Orleans Saints in the third round of the 1986 draft and earned the offensive rookie of the year award.

-During the apex of Washington’s complete and ornately brilliant and ingrained dismantling of Stanford in the segue between dusk and the vacuous silhouette of night, the flotilla of vessels are illuminated as a precursor to the Holidays with shimmering lights of red, green of white.
-The glittering disco vibe from within the cabin is the only unique identifier on the silhouette of the “Survivors” as one-by-one the crew manages to reassemble using the network of skiffs as the stadium empties into darkness.
+During the apex of Washington’s complete and ornately brilliant and ingrained dismantling of Stanford 44-6, in the segue between dusk and the vacuous depths of nighttime, the flotilla of vessels are illuminated as a precursor to the Holidays with shimmering lights of red, green of white.
+The glittering disco ball from within the cabin and the celebratory raucous consisting of yelling and singing are the only unique identifiers on the silhouette of the “Survivors” as one-by-one the crew manages to reassemble using the network of skiffs as the stadium empties into darkness.

 Holzgraf eventually earned a spot on the deep and talented roster of the 1984 University of Washington football team as a defensive back and special teams role player.
 “During the early practices I would never back down against the veteran players,” he looks towards the stadium from the captain’s chair on the boat, the lights transforming the structure into a fiery gem.
 “I go by the phrase, ‘intense completion breeds temporary enemies, but cements friends for life’, I definitely made both that year.”